ASIF-Mahmud1/Monkey-Music/README.md

 # Events

 ### Features
--  User can  sign-up with Firebase,
+-  User can  sign-up with Firebase
 - After succesful signup, the user is redirected to the homepage

 <br>